-Marybeth’s musical inspiration comes from composers and musicians such as Thomas Newman, James Newton Howard, Alan Sylvestri, Dan Higgins, Cannonball Adderley and David Sanborn.
-Her teachers included Broadway musicians Allen Won and Adam Kolker, as well as the legendary LA studio recording artist Dan Higgins.
-Marybeth remains the first and only student of the most recorded and imitated saxophonist of all time, David Sanborn.
-Because of her training over many genres, Marybeth has performed in a wide variety of musical situations including Cirque Productions, National Broadway Tours, Central Park’s Summer Stage Series, The New York Jazzharmonic, and SONY promotional ad’s.
+Marybeth’s musical inspiration comes from composers and musicians like Thomas Newman, James Newton Howard, Alan Sylvestri, Dan Higgins, Cannonball Adderley, and David Sanborn.
+Her teachers and mentors include Broadway musicians Allen Won and Adam Kolker, as well as the legendary LA studio recording artist Dan Higgins.
+Marybeth remains the first and only student of David Sanborn, the most recorded and imitated saxophonist of all time.